graciellehigino/ms_range_interactions/manuscript.md

 create networks for each raster pixel.
 This generated a total of 84,244 pixel-level networks.
 These networks describe potential predation, not actual
-interactions: the former is derived information from the metaweb, and the later is contigent to the presence of herbivores.
+interactions: the former is derived information from the metaweb, and the later is contingent to the presence of herbivores.

 ## Range overlap measurement
 We calculated the geographical overlap, the extent to which interacting predator and